The tragic suicide of a mourning bride has left a sad and sometimes unfriendly specter at Charlesfort, in Cork.

 Decades after the tragedy, The White Lady was seen wandering through Charlesfort by soldiers and their families, especially children.
 Two sergeants were packing up some equipment when one man’s daughter asked who the White Lady smiling at her was.
 Both men saw nothing, but the girl was adamant that a woman in a white dress had been looking at her.
 In another story, a nurse saw The White Lady standing over the bed of a sleeping child.

 Not all of her interactions with the living are friendly.
-Even into the first half of the twentieth century, several captains recounted stories of being pushed down a flight of stairs by an unseen force.
+Even into the first half of the 12th century, several captains recounted stories of being pushed down a flight of stairs by an unseen force.

 Charlesfort was in military use until 1922.
 It is now in ruins, but the bride can still be seen wandering the fort’s walls in her white wedding dress.
 The White Lady as the locals call her, has also been seen wandering through the streets of Kinsale where she lived.

 Charlesfort was declared an Irish National Monument in 1973 for its part in Irish history and there are now regular guided tours.
 The fort played a part in several conflicts including the Williamite War between 1689 and 1691.
 In 1689, James II sought to reclaim the English throne from William of Orange and he came to Kinsale with French soldiers.
 James II was later defeated by William.
 Charlesfort had suffered much damage through its years of service and restoration began after it was declared an Irish National Monument.
-Some of the original construction from the Seventeenth Century can still be seen today.
+Some of the original construction from the 17th century can still be seen today.